A punishing heat wave hits the West and Southwest U.S.

 About one-third of Americans were under excessive heat warnings, watches or advisories over the weekend, according to the National Weather Service, after a persistent heat dome hovering over Texas expanded to California, Nevada and Arizona.

-The oppressive heat is expected to peak on Sunday in those states, with some desert temperatures forecast to climb close to 130 degrees Fahrenheit.
+The oppressive heat was expected to peak on Sunday in those states, with some desert temperatures forecast to climb close to 130 degrees Fahrenheit.

 "We've been talking about this building heat wave for a week now, and now the most intense period is beginning," the weather service said Friday.